 (Turn and face the strange*)

-This program addresses how orofacial motor actions that underlie exploration, with current emphasis on the lingual, nasal, and vibrissa sensorimotor systems, encode a stable world view through the coordinated movement of sensors.
-It includes anatomical, behavioral, and electrophysiological components.
+This program addresses how orofacial motor actions that underlie exploration and foraging, with current emphasis on the lingual, nasal, and vibrissa sensorimotor systems, encode a stable world view through the coordinated movement of sensory organs and sensors.
+It is motivated by a desire to discover engineering-like principles that explain the design and function of a nervous systems within the confines of rodent-based experiments.
+The program includes anatomical, behavioral, computational, functional imaging, and electro- and opto-physiological components.